forseti-security/forseti-security/_docs/_latest/configure/scanner/default-rules.md

   groups.

 ## KMS
-  * Crypto keys should be rotated in the specified time period.
+  * Crypto keys with the following config should be rotated in 100 days.
+    algorithm: GOOGLE_SYMMETRIC_ENCRYPTION
+    protection_level: SOFTWARE
+    purpose: ENCRYPT_DECRYPT
+    state: ENABLED

 ## Kubernetes Engine Version
   * Only allow the following supported versions: